Seagate/cortx-hare/Quick Start Guide.md

 ## Prerequisites

 * Repository must be cloned along with all submodules using the below mentioned commands.
-Refer [Readme](README.md#get-source-code).

     `git clone --recursive https://github.com/Seagate/cortx-hare.git`